So you have a product idea and decided to research the cost estimate of the needed technical skills to build it? Well - that's the first step.

 The benefits of hiring a Product Owner

 Reliable software companies usually hire experienced Product Owners who will work with you and support your vision of a product.
-Product owners help manage the product development process by defining and prioritizing requirements and can also be key liaisons between the startup and other stakeholders.
+Product owners help manage the software development process by defining and prioritizing requirements and can also be key liaisons between the startup and other stakeholders.
 At Pragmatic Coders, we believe that nobody can do it better than the PO.
 Our experienced Product Owners focus on your product (taking full ownership from you) and constantly optimize the development process.

 It is said that organizations end up wasting 12% of their resources due to ineffective project management.
-This goes to show the importance of project management in product development and how, if done correctly, it can help you save resources and spend money more effectively.
+This goes to show the importance of project management in software development and how, if done correctly, it can help you save resources and spend money more effectively.

 Testing & Quality Assurance